-We were feeling a little drained after spending two weeks hopping around the country.
-So when we reached Kyoto and the weather became icy on our faces we decided to relax for the afternoon.
+I was feeling a little drained after spending two weeks hopping around the country.
+So when I reached Kyoto and the weather became icy I decided to relax for the afternoon.
 I’d been to the Inari shrine once before, on a cold, rainy day in the winter.
 People passed to and fro clutching colourful umbrellas close to them and huddling against the cold.
 I’ve always been lucky enough to find InarI Taisha free from crowds.
 It’s a little ethereal to have the place all to yourself, I felt like I was in a dream, or a private movie set from my imagination.

-Just as we’d made our way a little up the first hill, a pair of gleaming eyes appeared out of the darkness and walked towards us.
+Just as I made my way a little up the first hill, a pair of gleaming eyes appeared out of the darkness and walked towards me.
 It was a cat, her beautiful white fur glowing against the red of the gates.
-She sat, eyeing us curiously, and I smiled as we passed her.
+She sat, eyeing me curiously, and I smiled as she passed.
 The next minute, we were surrounded as more cats began to appear on the steps and out from the dense shadows.